Irame/WikipediaRevisionMapper/README.md

 ## Mapping Features

-TODO Check if this is still correct.
-Also: isn't this only done when the ID has changed?

 The following are the criteria for mapping source urls to target urls:
- * The source redirect or disambiguation page is mapped to the same url from the target dump (will be marked as SOURCE_IGNORED).
- * If the target page is a redirect, the source url is mapped to the last wiki page in the redirection chain.
+ * If the target page is a redirect and the source page isn't, the source url is mapped to the last wiki page in the redirection chain.
- * If the target page is a disambiguation, outgoing links of source page are compared with outgoing links of each of the disambiguation choices.
+ * If the target page is a disambiguation and the source page isn't, outgoing links of source page are compared with outgoing links of each of the disambiguation choices.
 The target page with maximum similarity measure (using Jaccard overlap over the linked articles) is mapped to the source url.
- * A source entry that has been deleted in the target dump will be mapped to null.
+ * A source entry that has been deleted in the target dump will be mapped to "".
  * A source url, that has same id as the target page but a different target title, will be mapped to updated title.
  * If none of the above conditions are satisfied, then the source url is unchanged in the target dump.